5 Ways to Deal With Financial Stress and Improve Your Finances

 Try to have at least three to six months of expenses saved in your emergency fund at all times.
 If you can’t afford to set that much money aside, start slow and try to save your first $250.
 Once you have that $250, save another $250 by stashing away whatever money you can. $500 should cover most emergencies and by having it, you’ll be able to cope with unexpected financial stress.

 Many online banks let you start with little to nothing in a savings account.
-CIT Bank, for example, lets you start with as little as $100 and pays 1.55 percent on your cash – more than 20x the national average.
+CIT Bank, for example, lets you start with as little as $100 and pays .45 percent on your cash as long as you deposit $100 per month.